1931 Transcontinental & Western Air Fokker F-10 crash: The crash

 The Transcontinental and Western Air flight was a Fokker F.10 Trimotor en route from Kansas City to Los Angeles on March 31, 1931.
 On the first leg of the flight to Wichita, the airplane crashed into an open field a few miles southwest of Bazaar; all eight on board died, including famed football coach Knute Rockne, of the University of Notre Dame.

-Questions have been raised about the exact sequence of events in the crash, and eyewitness accounts raise further questions about the exact sequence of events and the associated technical analysis.

 Numerous factors complicated the subsequent investigation, resulting in difficulty establishing, with certainty, the cause of the crash.
 The investigation was initially undermined by a severe shortage of evidence: When government investigators first arrived at the crash site, they found that most of the wreckage had been taken by souvenir hunters and scavengers, leaving only engines, wings and propeller.

 Among the issues speculated is that the craft may have been dealing with turbulence, or icing on the aircraft, or both—which could have resulted in flying conditions that may have led to control difficulty, and an overstressing of the wing.
 (As evidence, some cite the co-pilot's radio call to Wichita, an hour into the flight, saying, "The weather here is getting tough.
 We're going to turn around and go back to Kansas City.")
 Later theories conclude that the pilots thought their difficulty controlling the plane was due to clear-air turbulence, and the transmission was sent before they were aware of the wing's deficiency, if indeed they ever knew before the wing failed.

 It is often claimed that the flight went down in or shortly after a thunderstorm, but meteorological records show that there was no significant convective activity at the time.

 The late morning accident was arguably caused by the composition of the aircraft.
-The wings of Fokker Trimotors were manufactured out of wood laminate; in this instance, moisture had leaked into the interior of one wing over a period and had weakened the glue bonding the structure.
+The wings of Fokker Trimotors were made of wood laminate; in this instance, moisture had entered the interior of one wing over a period and had weakened the glue bonding the structure.
 One spar finally failed; the wing developed uncontrolled flutter and separated from the aircraft.
 In any case, the structural condition of the wooden wing is widely agreed to have been at least a significant contributory factor.